Diagnosing lung cancer

 - the tumour is 5-7cm

-- the cancer is less than 5cm and cancerous cells have spread to nearby lymph nodes
+- the tumour is less than 5cm and cancerous cells have spread to nearby lymph nodes

 - the tumour is larger than 7cm